Gallbladder Cancer

 Make an Appointment

 Cancer occurs when cells in the body (in this case gallbladder cells) divide without control or order.
 Normally, cells divide in a regulated manner.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
-The term cancer refers to malignant tumors, which can invade nearby tissue and spread to other parts of the body.
-A benign tumor does not invade nor spread.
+The term cancer refers to malignant tumors.
+This means they can invade nearby tissue and spread to other parts of the body.
+A benign tumor means it won't spread.

 A risk factor is something that increases your chance of getting a disease or condition.
 Risk factors include: